lightningWhite/SetupDevEnvironment/readme.md

 ```

 See if "Clangd running" is there.
 If it's not, it probably crashed.
+Also, make sure the "Clangd executable" is the one setup by the setupVim.sh, not the one built-in with YouCompleteMe.
+If it's the wrong one, it probably can't find it properly and it may not work right.

 You can look at the logs to try and see what happened: